integr8ly/integreatly-operator/test-cases/tests/alerts/c18-validate-api-usage-alerts.md

     Go to `Status -> Config` and check that the BU, SRE and Customer email addresses are included in the `BUAndCustomer` and `SRECustomerBU` receivers in the Alert Manager configuration where appropriate.

-7. From the Openshift console, retrieve the 3Scale admin password by going to `Secrets` > `system-seed` under the `redhat-rhoam-3scale` namespace and copying the `admin` password
+7. From the OpenShift console, retrieve the 3Scale admin password by going to `Secrets` > `system-seed` under the `redhat-rhoam-3scale` namespace and copying the `admin` password

 8. Next, open the 3Scale admin console and login with `admin` as the username and the retrieved password